mwgabby-li/Mab/ReadMe.md

 #### Strings

 Strings are delimited by single quotes.
 To insert a single quote in a string, use two single quotes.

 Strings may span multiple lines.

-If the last line in a string is a newline followed by some whitespace, that whitespace will be stripped from the start of all lines, and the final trailing newline will be removed.
+If the first line in a string is a newline followed by some whitespace, said whitespace will be stripped from the start of all lines, and the beginning newline will be removed.

 For example:

 ```
 entry point: -> number {
-  a string: '# Let''s have fun!'
+  a string: '# Let''s have fun!';

   an embedded program:
+    '
-    '# Our favorite recursive program
+    # Our favorite recursive program
     entry point: -> number {
       return factorial(10)
     };